rpeden/azure-functions-tutorial/README.md

  While you'd want to add a more sophisticated access control policy to a production application, the Azure-generated access code is perfect for our first serverless function since we just creating it for ourselves.

- Since the URL already has a quesry string, simple append
+ Since the URL already has a query string, simply append
  ```
  &name=Bob
  ```
  to the end of the URL in your browser, and hit Enter.
 This time, the function will say hello to Bob!

  And with that, we have a serverless app created, running, and responding to HTTP requests.
-Notice all of the things we *didn't* have to do: we didn't have to install a web server, or a web framework.
+Notice all of the things we *didn't* have to do: we didn't have to install Node.js, or a web server or, a web framework.
 We filled out a short form, clicked a few times, and ended up with a functioning web application.

  ## Customizing the Code

+Now that we have our function in place, let's make it do something useful!

+We're going to turn our serverless function into a geocoding service - it will take a POST request that contains a street address in the body, and will return a set of map coordinates for that street address.

+To do this, we'll need to use Azure Maps.
+Like Azure Functions, Azure Maps has a free tier that we will be making use of.